 Speak with a Florida Car Accident Attorney Today

 Dealing with an insurance company is often the biggest legal hassle a person faces after a car accident.
 An experienced auto accident lawyer can provide you with advice and representation when filing an insurance claim.
-Contact the Leifer Law Firm today to schedule a consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a consultation with a member of our team.